BRIKEV/express-jsdoc-swagger-docs/docs/README.md

 ));
 ```

-You can find more examples [here](https://github.com/BRIKEV/express-jsdoc-swagger/tree/master/examples), or visit our [documentation](https://brikev.github.io/express-jsdoc-swagger-docs/#/).
+You can find more examples [here](https://github.com/BRIKEV/express-jsdoc-swagger/tree/master/examples).

 ## Contributors ✨